 Quantitative Traits in Health and Disease

 The QTL (Quantitative Trait Locus) programme leverages the special population structures in our Scottish and Croatian cohorts to deliver biological understanding of the causes of variation in complex traits.
 A substantial part of the genetic component of disease remains hidden in rare variants that cannot be easily detected in traditional genome-wide association studies (GWAS), which have identified many common variants contributing to complex disease.
 Rare variants tend to have stronger effects, therefore are critical to risk stratification in precision medicine and more amenable to functional follow-up studies.
 Moreover, otherwise rare variants can increase in frequency by drift in isolated populations, facilitating their detection.
 The QTL group leads collaborative research integrating biochemical measures with “omics” data to elucidate uric acid metabolism, kidney function and control of body fat distribution.
 Discovering the genes affecting these and other traits pinpoints important biological pathways and molecular mechanisms.
+The QTL group makes the data and samples it generates available in line with the MRC’s policy on data sharing in human population cohorts.
 The kinship-based structure of our cohorts allows identification of both the contribution of genetic variation associated with the pedigree and the role of family environments and specific environmental variables, understanding of which will be crucial for future predictive medicine.

 |Dr Veronique Vitart||

 |Reka Nagy||Data Analyst|

 |Lucija Klaric||PhD Student|

 Exploration of haplotype research consortium imputation for genome-wide association studies in 20,032 Generation Scotland participants

 Genome Med.
 2017; 9: 23 (link to paper on PubMedCentral)